iyegoroff/react-native-color-matrix-image-filters/README.md

 Each filter support all of `View` [props](https://facebook.github.io/react-native/docs/view#props).
-Also some filters have optional `value` prop which takes a `number`. `ColorMatrix` filter has `matrix` prop which takes a `Matrix` type - an array of 20 numbers.
+Also some filters have optional `value` prop which takes a `number`. `ColorMatrix` filter has `matrix` prop which takes a `Matrix` - an array of 20 numbers.
 Additionally library exports functions like `grayscale`, `tint` etc. - these functions return values of `Matrix` type and their results can be combined with `concatColorMatrices` function.
 If you need to combine several filters, consider using `ColorMatrix` with `concatColorMatrices` - generally it is more performant than